Cuba Gooding Sr.: Early life

-Born in Harlem, New York City, Gooding was a son of Dudley MacDonald Gooding (1890–1955) and his wife Addie Alston.
+Born in Harlem, New York City, Gooding was a son of Dudley MacDonald Gooding (1889–1955) and his wife Addie Alston.
 The elder Gooding was a native of Barbados who fled the island in 1936 to Cuba, and met and married a woman there.
 When she was murdered because of their affiliation with Pan Africanist leader Marcus Garvey, Dudley Gooding promised his wife on her deathbed that he would name his first son Cuba.
-His father died when Cuba was 11 years old.
-Gooding's father was a taxi driver in Manhattan.
+Dudley Gooding was a taxi driver in Manhattan who died when Cuba was 11 years old.

 Career

-Gooding Sr. joined The Main Ingredient as a back-up vocalist.
+Gooding Sr. was lead singer of The Charades in the 1960s.
+He joined The Main Ingredient as a back-up vocalist.
 He became the lead singer after lead singer Donald McPherson died of leukemia in 1971.
 The 1973 album Afrodisiac featured several songs co-written by Stevie Wonder.
 Gooding left The Main Ingredient in either 1977 or 1978.
-He had a brief solo career on Motown Records during the late 1970s and early 1980s making two albums; the first was titled The 1st Cuba Gooding Album.
+He had a brief solo career on Motown Records during the late 1970s and early 1980s making two albums; the first was titled The 1st Cuba Gooding Album, while the second was titled Love Dancer.
 His biggest international success was Brian Auger's "Happiness Is Just Around the Bend" in 1983, which has in recent times been sampled by several R&B artists, as well as hitting the charts again as a remix by UK Hardcore Rave group Altern-8 in 1991.
 In 1980, Gooding returned to The Main Ingredient and made two more albums for RCA Victor.
 In 1991, samples from the song also featured prominently in Bizarre Inc's single "Playing With Knives".
 Gooding released a single called "Politics" in September 2007.
 He was also developing a film project called Everybody Plays the Fool: The Cuba Gooding Story.
 The film highlights three generations of the Gooding Family: Dudley "Cuba" Gooding, Cuba Gooding Sr., Cuba Gooding Jr. and Omar Gooding.

 On the Boat Trip DVD trivia track, it was stated that he was going to appear in the 2003 romantic-comedy The Fighting Temptations, which stars his son Cuba Gooding Jr., but he is not in the movie.

 Gooding appeared on the Beach Music Super Collaboration CD, performing the Charles Wallert composition, "Meant To Be In Love".
 This led to the duo's project, “Never Give Up” (Bluewater Recordings), which debuted at the 2009 presidential inauguration.